 A celebration performance to end this ‘mini festival’ of learning, sharing and musical exploration – Not to mention the perfect ‘appetiser’ to the Finale of the Michael Hill International Violin Competition later in the evening!!

 Starring Michael Hill judges, Bella Hristova and Piers Lane, alongside the New Zealand String Quartet, Michael Hill competitors and fellowship recipients.
-Also joining them on stage will be dozens of New Zealand’s own emerging musical talents – faces we can look forward to seeing on our stages for many years to come.
+Also joining them on stage were dozens of New Zealand’s own emerging musical talents – faces we can look forward to seeing on our stages for many years to come.

 7:30pm – TICKETED EVENT | GRAND FINALE | AUCKLAND TOWN HALL

-This is the Grand Finale, the culmination of 10 days of intense scrutiny and three high pressure rounds of performances that have challenged every facet of these young violinists’ skill sets.
+The 2023 Grand Finale, the culmination of 10 days of intense scrutiny and three high pressure rounds of performances that have challenged every facet of these young violinists’ skill sets.